-Another area of responsibility is housing of objects at the main storage of the Weltmuseum Wien.
+Another area of responsibility is housing of objects at the main storage of the Weltmuseum Wien and the external depot in Himberg.
 Here the objects are stored according to their origin as well as their relative humidity requirements.
-Collection technicians monitor the environmental conditions, maintain the climatic equipment and assist in setting up an Integration Pest Management system.
+Collection manager and collection technicians monitor the environmental conditions, maintain the climatic equipment and assist in setting up an Integration Pest Management (IPM) system.

 The collection technicians assist conservators and curators with the installation of the objects on exhibition display.
 This includes designing and manufacturing protective supports and/or enclosures for objects, installation; preparation also may involve materials testing and environmental control.

 The archives of the Weltmuseum Wien are home to records of the history of the Museum, records of the sources of the collections as well as the biographies of the collectors, anthropologists and those involved in the various expeditions.

 Records show the Museum in its infant years and follow its vibrant development from its initiation on 25 May 1908 to the present.
 Documents on exhibitions and events as well as newspaper articles and so much more serve as evidence of the eventful history of the Museum.

 Among the archive’s focus areas are the partial and fractional bequests of former members of staff, anthropologists and travellers such as Johann Natterer, Otto Finsch, Franz Heger, Archduke Franz Ferdinand of Austria-Este, Robert Unterwelz, Wanda Hanke, and Etta Becker-Donner.
 Some of this material has already been researched and published, while the scientific registration of the bequests continues.